ahmedino1234/Data-Wranglers-ShareOurStrength/README.md

 ## Conclusion

 We wanted to offer "Share Our Strength" both options and left it to them to make a decision on what was best for their use case.
+An extensive PDF report is available upon request!